-&lt;sup>1 A General Statement of Assurance (GSA) guarantees accountability to the United States and the State by recipients of Federal and State assistance grants.
+1 A General Statement of Assurance (GSA) guarantees accountability to the United States and the State by recipients of Federal and State assistance grants.
 The LEA assures, if awarded a grant, subgrant, or contract that it will accept funds in accordance with applicable Federal and State statutes, regulations, program plans, and applications.

-- Follow the ADE Grant Management Business Rules - Submit Audit Evaluation when required - Keep proper records - Keep relevant records organized for announced and unannounced site visit - Submit complete reports on or before deadlines - Submit revision requests for any fiscal or programmatic change - Receive approval for revisions prior to implementing any change in spending or program - Meet the service requirement to students as outlined in the awarded grant - Meet the service requirement to family members of participating students as outlined in the awarded grant - Meet the service hour requirements (hours/days/ weeks/ summer program) - Provide food for students in the program: At a minimum, afterschool snacks and summer meals - Make progress towards the objectives outlined in the awarded grant
+- Keep relevant records organized for announced and unannounced site visit - Submit complete reports on or before deadlines - Submit revision requests for any fiscal or programmatic change - Receive approval for revisions prior to implementing any change in spending or program - Meet the service requirement to students as outlined in the awarded grant - Meet the service requirement to family members of participating students as outlined in the awarded grant - Meet the service hours requirements (academic/summer program) - Meet the service days requirements (academic/summer program) - Provide food for students in the program: At a minimum, afterschool snacks and summer meals - Make progress towards the objectives outlined in the awarded grant

-Site Compliance Tool- Outline of Sections
+Site Compliance Tool-Outline of Sections